UnconnectedBedna/shrink-backup/README.md

 ```

 **Disclaimer:**
-Because of how filesystems work, df is never a true representation of what will actually fit on a created img file.
+Because of how filesystems work, `df` is never a true representation of what will actually fit on a created img file.
-Each file, no matter the size, will take up one block of the filesystem, so if you have a LOT of very small files (running docker f ex) the "0 added space method" might fail during rsync.
+Each file, no matter the size, will take up one block of the filesystem, so if you have a LOT of very small files (running docker f.ex) the "0 added space method" might fail during rsync.
 Increase the 0 a little bit and retry.
 This also means you have VERY little free space on the img file after creation.
-If the filesystem you back up from increases in size, an update (-U) of the img file might fail.
+If the filesystem you back up from increases in size, an update (`-U`) of the img file might fail.

-### Order or operations - image update
+### Order of operations - image update
 1. Probes the img file for information about partitions
 2. Mounts root partition with an offset for the loop
 3. Checks if multiple partitions exists, if true, loops the boot with an offset and mounts it within the root mount